horga83/h19term/README.md

    - Supports 25th line.
    - Support all graphics characters.
    - Custom font files for the Linux console, includes Raspberry Pi
+   - Custom font for X11 based terminals such as gnome-terminal
    - Serial Port logging.
+   - Selectable serial ports and baud rates
    - Easily configurable in .h19termrc file
    - Colour changing mode for Amber and Green or other colours.
    - Help files directly inside h19term.